ParthSareen/parthsareen.github.io/posts/sampling.md

 `gpt-oss` is trained on the Harmony format but it is also extremely sensitive to the format being incorrect.
 It's not recommended to break the format in this case for constraining.
 Instead, it's better to allow the model to complete its thinking process and constrain the model when it's done thinking.

 What's interesting is the output with `gpt-oss` is able to produce perfect JSON without any instruction.
 So much so, that when chatting with it while constrained, the model even hallucinates that it has been given instructions to only output JSON.
-It's cool that there the model has been trained that well for this.
-Excited to see people get the most out of the model.
+It's cool that the model has been trained that well for this.

 ```
 ollama run gpt-oss --format json